 “Gimme a sec.”
 She undressed slowly, while he watched.
 “You okay?” she asked, twirling her camisole around her index finger by the strap.
 “You been actin’ kinda weird all day.
 Everything alright?”

-“Yeah,” he said, a little too quickly, much too defensively.
+“Yeah,” he said, a little too quickly, a little too defensively.
 “Why?”

 She shrugged.
 “Just checkin’.”
 She tossed the cami into the laundry hamper and stepped out of her panties.
 Slipping into bed, she pulled the sheets up around her nude body and snuggled in close to his.
 “I wanted to ask you somethin’,” she whispered, trailing her hand across his bare chest, her finger toying with his nipple.